-Sprayberry currently employs three (3) multiple disability teachers.
-Jamie Evans and VaShida Taylor teaches elementary students.
+Sprayberry currently employs four (4) multiple disability teachers.
+Jamie Evans, VaShida Taylor and Jen Kirkpatrick teaches elementary students.
 Leigh Elmore teaches secondary.

 Children with multiple disabilities will have a combination of various disabilities that may include: speech, physical mobility, learning, mental retardation, visual, hearing, brain injury and possibly others.
 Along with multiple disabilities, they can also exhibit sensory losses and behavior and or social problems.
 Children with multiple disabilities - also referred to as multiple exceptionalities will vary in severity and characteristics.
 These students may exhibit weakness in auditory processing and have speech limitations.
 Physical mobility will often be an area of need.
 These students may have difficulty attaining and remembering skills and or transferring these skills from one situation to another.
 Support is usually needed beyond the confines of the classroom.
 There are often medical implications with some of the more severe multiple disabilities which could include students with cerebral palsy and severe autism and brain injuries.
 There are many educational implications for these students.